Why Competition Law Compliance Matters

 All businesses can be affected by competition law.
 Businesses in the UK are required to follow clear rules on all types of anti-competitive activity, including agreeing not to compete with another business or abusing a dominant position.

 Already this year, a number of companies have been fined under competition law.
-We take a look at what anti-competitive activity entails, the consequences for businesses found to have breached competition law, and some recent examples of fines.

 Types of anti-competitive activity